John-Nagle/mapbox-gl-js/README.md

-# Emergency fork of Mapbox GL JS.
+# Emergency fork of Mapbox GL JS
 Mapbox GL JS was open source under a BSD license until December 6, 2020.
 On that day the company behind the project suddenly imposed a new proprietary license requiring payment.
 So this is a backup of the version before the license change.

-A group has come together to maintain a free version, whichis at https://github.com/MapLibre/maplibre-gl-js.
+A group has come together to maintain a free version, which is at https://github.com/MapLibre/maplibre-gl-js.
 Please use that version.
 This one will not be maintained.

 ---------------------------------------------------------------------------